masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/stackless.rst

    channels are used for communication between threads.
 Normally when the scheduler has no remaining tasklets to run besides the current one, the main tasklet is reawakened.
-By engaging this option, if there are other running Python threads then the current one will instead block expecting them to eventually wake it up.
+By engaging this option, if there are other running |PY| threads then the current one will instead block expecting them to eventually wake it up.

    The optional argument *soft* affects how pre-emptive scheduling behaves.